 WHAT IS BUSHTV

-A Place for Authentic Australian Stories
+A Place for Authentic Stories

-My name is Tom Hearn, and in 2001, I founded BushTV with a vision that would transcend boundaries and ignite change.
-As an Australian documentary filmmaker and podcaster with Celtic heritage, I embarked on a remarkable journey driven by a deep sense of allyship with First Nations people, and have worked not only in Australia but with other Indigenous peoples around the world.
+My name is Tom Hearn, and in 2003 I founded BushTV with a vision that would transcend boundaries and ignite change.
+As an Australian documentary filmmaker and podcaster with strong Celtic roots, I carry a cultural inheritance shaped by the seanchaithe, (pronounced “shan-a-kee”) the old Irish storytellers whose role was to keep memory alive, pass on truth, and bind communities together through story.

 How I Work